-I currently work on several interrelated projects on the governance of digital technologies drawing from a wide range of theoretical and methodological approaches, including network analysis, content analysis, demographic analysis, historical narratives, and interviews.
+I currently work on several interrelated projects on the governance of digital technologies drawing from a wide range of theoretical and methodological approaches, including, network analysis, statistical analysis, content analysis, historical narratives, and interviews.

 How do states react to the growing weaponization of digital networks?
 Following the Snowden revelations, highlighting the extent of American surveillance practices, various countries around the world adopted data localization laws requiring their companies to keep data about their users on their national territory under all circumstances (i.e., ‘hard data localization laws’) or in the absence of specific safeguards (i.e., ‘soft data localization laws’).
 These laws, in turn, require building new digital infrastructures for technological companies to be able to keep offering their services in these markets, with stricter measures imposing higher costs and notably requiring the building of local data centers.
 In this paper, we argue states will vary in their choice of data localization laws (hard or soft) and the costs they are ready to incur following the revelations of widespread American surveillance based on their geopolitical relation with the United States.
 Using a new dataset of data localization laws adopted between 1980 and 2019 worldwide, we conduct an interrupted time series analysis, highlighting that after the Snowden revelations, states geopolitically aligned with the United States are more likely to adopt soft data localization laws while those geopolitically distant from them are more likely to adopt hard data localization laws.
 In doing so, we underscore the importance of the political variables affecting the evolution of global information networks.